YijieChen720/Parallel-Hough-Circle-Detector/README.md

 ## BACKGROUND
 Hough Transform is an image processing technique used for detection of parametric shapes.

-We choose to implement circle detection with arbitary radius, as we believe an efficient parallel implementation for circle detection will be valuable in a wide range of areas, such as medical image processing, and robot vision.
+We choose to implement circle detection with arbitrary radius, as we believe an efficient parallel implementation for circle detection will be valuable in a wide range of areas, such as medical image processing, and robot vision.

 The pipeline of implementing a Hough Circle Detector is as follows:
 - Apply a derivative filter (e.g. Sobel filter) to convert the raw rgb image into a binary image, '1' representing an edge pixel